Lustalk/Lustalk/README.md

 # Hi there, I'm Lucas Lustosa 👋

-### Python Developer and Automation Specialist Focused on Financial Markets and Quant Trading
+### Python Developer and Automation Focused on Financial Markets and Quant Trading

 I’m a developer passionate about leveraging **Python**, **data analysis**, and **automation** to build innovative solutions for the **financial market and Quant Trading**.
 Actively seeking opportunities to apply my technical expertise in creating efficient, data-driven systems.
 Open to new challenges!